rwlink3z8/hpp2/README.md

 # hpp2

 ## TODO
-- migrating existing home price predictor data to a sql database backend with python as my server side language, update JS functions to jquery where possible for smoother UI
+- migrating existing home price predictor data to a psql database for the two tables, with python as the server side language, update JS to jquery for a more seamless UI
 - rebuilding scraper to run from the command line and then update the sql database
 - Convert cleaning functions into a pipeline to clean up workflow
 - reinstall idle to make getAddress.py more reproducible